kaven276/noradle/README.md

 or see ready demo server at http://unidialbook.com/demo.
 All noradle features are shown in demo app.

+### Minimal Prequirement

+All you need to install is just node and oracle, no any type of oracle client driver required, no oracle instant client required.
+If you can install node and oracle on your server, any OS, you can install noradle on your server.

+Noradle will install two parts, one is node javascript code, run on top of node, the other is oracle schema units, install/run on top of oracle database.
 Part 1 : psp.web (plsql http servlet)
 ==========